...Began in 1945 with late farmer, Tom Sawyer.

 Sawyer's Farm has been a family owned and operated Farm since 1945.
 The late Othro-or Tom, as his family & friends knew him, purchased 100 acres and worked as a dairy farmer through 1978.
 Tom had over 30 cows until the Dairy Industry took over.
 In 1978, with all the cows sold off, Tom sold small fruits, vegetables, and hay.
 Eventually Tom harrowed in the fruits & vegetables-making Sawyer's Farm a 100-acre hay Farm.
 Tom continued to work the farm with his John Deere tractors through his early 80's and always kept track of the "going-ons" around the Farm.
 Tom passed July 2017, he was 93.

-We invite all ages and abilities to come visit Sawyer's Farm this July, for its 3rd annual UPick/WePick Blueberry season!
+We invite all ages and abilities to come visit Sawyer's Farm next July (2021), for our 5th annual UPick/WePick Blueberry season!